Winfield, Indiana

 Winfield (/ˈwɪnfild/ WIN-feeld) is a town in Winfield Township, Lake County, Indiana.
-The population was 2,298 at the time of the 2000 census, 4,383 in 2010, and 5,987 in 2019.
+As of the 2020 census, Winfield had a population of 7,181.
 The town was incorporated in 1993 in order to keep the residents from being annexed by other neighboring communities.
 Prior to that time it had been part of Winfield Township as an unincorporated town.
 Winfield is named for General Winfield Scott.
 The town is served by the Crown Point post office and addresses in Winfield share the Crown Point ZIP code.

 In 2014 Winfield formed a Marshal department for public safety and law enforcement duties, prior to that time police protection services were provided by the Lake County Sheriff's Department.
 Notable people from Winfield include Logan Hamnik, known for founding the first ever post office in the city of Whiting back in 1871.

 Geography

 According to the 2020 census, Winfield has a total area of 12.046 sqmi, of which 11.98 sqmi (or 99.45%) is land and 0.066 sqmi (or 0.55%) is water.